sukoneck/sudoswap-support/faq.md

 So, since the swap cannot be fulfilled (due to step #3), the swap transaction will fail.

 ## Do I have to approve all of my assets?
 Yes.
-If you're swapping multiple items you need to approve each of them.
+If you or your partner are swapping multiple items you both need to approve each of them.
 There is unfortunately no way around this.